LiamJCates/Programming-Notes/C++/Utilities/STL/Containers/_Containers.md

 Unfortunately, the standard-library uses unsigned integers for sizes and subscripts, so I need to use the ugly static_cast to explicitly convert the size of the initializer list to an int.
 This is pedantic because the chance that the number of elements in a handwritten list is larger than the largest integer (32,767 for 16-bit integers and 2,147,483,647 for 32-bit integers) is rather low.
 However, the type system has no common sense.
 It knows about the possible values of variables, rather than actual values, so it might complain where there is no actual violation.
 Such warnings can occasionally save the programmer from a bad error.

+The unordered containers are optimized for lookup with a key (often a string); in other words, they are implemented using hash tables.
+The containers are defined in namespace std and presented in headers <vector>, <list>, <map>, etc. (§8.3).
+In addition, the standard library provides container adaptors queue<T>, stack<T>, and priority_queue<T>.
+Look them up if you need them.
+The standard library also provides moreSection 11.6 Container Overview 147 specialized container-like types, such as array<T,N> (§13.4.1) and bitset<N> (§13.4.2).
+The standard containers and their basic operations are designed to be similar from a notational point of view.
+Furthermore, the meanings of the operations are equivalent for the various containers.
+Basic operations apply to every kind of container for which they make sense and can be efficiently implemented

 Member Functions Common to All Containers